christophergandrud/EIUCrisesMeasure/source/README.md

 - kernel_random_forest.R

+The subdirectory contains a Makefile that can be used to run all of the files.

 Finally, clean_save_finstress.R does some cleaning of the KPCA 5 character length string kernel output to create the public facing FinStress data set.